Sign in to Visual Studio

 How to sign in to Visual Studio

-When you start Visual studio for the first time, you're asked to sign in and provide some basic registration information.
+When you open Visual Studio for the first time, you're asked to sign in and provide some basic registration information.
 You should choose a Microsoft account or a work or school account that best represents you.
 If you don't have any of these accounts, you can create a Microsoft account for free.
 See How do I sign up for a Microsoft account?

 Next, choose the UI settings and color theme that you want to use in Visual Studio.
 Visual Studio remembers these settings and synchronizes them across all Visual Studio environments you have signed in to.
 For a list of the settings that are synchronized, see Synchronized settings.
 You can change the settings later if you open the Tools > Options menu in Visual Studio.